Vamsi4040/Data-Science-Journey/each-project/Multi-Lingual-Fake-News-Detection.md

 2. **Interact with the Model**
 Use the web interface to input news text and view the prediction results, which indicate whether the news is considered fake or real.

+## Model Output Demonstration

+Below is a short demonstration of the model’s inference results on sample texts.
+It showcases how the interface processes user input and classifies news as fake or real in real time:

 <video width="600" controls>
   <source src="{{ '/assets/DL_Output_Video.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 ## Model Architecture and Training Details